darthsoup/docker-whmcs/README.md

 docker-compose up
 ```

 After building the container, open your browser and browse to the `/install` directory and follow the installation routine.
-If you dont use special host,

-WHMCS installation itself may take a while.
-Use `mysql` as Database Host in the Database connection Form
+Use `mysql` for Database Host to continue with the instllation.

-### Development License

-If you need a seperate License for your WHMCS installation, you contact the WHMCS Support for a development license.
+The WHMCS installation itself takes 2-3 minutes.

 ## Contributions